Ran56/InfinityGamesFactory/README.md

 # Infinity Games Factory

 ## Overview
 To help you make a better decision about whether to buy the game you are interested in, the details of all the current most popular video games with various categories are gathered here.
-It only takes you a few minutes to look through the game information you want and figures out if meets your needs!!
+It only takes you a few minutes to look through the game information you want and figures out if meets your needs!

 ### Project Technical Overview
-This application with SpringMVC design pattern is developed in Spring Framework by using Spring Boot, Hibernate, Flyway, Spring RESTful web services, Postman, Maven, Git, PostgresSql, Docker, JWT, Amazon SQS, and Amazon S3.
+This application with SpringMVC design pattern is developed in Spring Framework by using Spring Boot, Hibernate, Flyway, Spring RESTful web services, Postman, Maven, Git, PostgresSql, Docker, JWT, Amazon SQS, and Amazon S3
 * Business Rules
     1. Objects: Company, Console, Game, User, Role
-    2. Relationships:
+    2. Relationships
         1. One company can have several consoles
         2. One console can have various games
         3. One user can have multiple roles
         4. One role can contain many users
         5. Only admin role have permission to promote or demote roles of users
-    3. Permission for each role:
+    3. Permission for each role
           1. allowed_resource: what resources the role allowed to access
           2. allowed_create: whether or not could create resources
           3. allowed_delete: whether or not could delete resources